Skip to content

 Record public verification evidence

-Do not add a verification entry unless the release was actually published and validated externally.
+Do not add a public verification record until the release exists and clean-room verification has completed.

 Optional TestPyPI rehearsal